-We use the root-mean-square (rms) error of ensemble mean analysis to judge quantitatively the quality of the analysis.
-The rms errors are averaged over the grid points where the reflectivity is greater than 10 dBZ.
-The rms errors of velocities, temperature, cloud and hydrometeor variables in experiment VrP are seen to decrease rapidly during the first four assimilation cycles (over 20 minutes) and the analysis tends to converge at about 70 minutes (Fig. 4, gray curves).
-When the analysis converges, the rms analysis error for horizontal wind components is generally less than 1 m s-1 and about 0.5 m s-1 for vertical velocity.
-For perturbation potential temperature $\theta$ ', the analysis error decreases to less than 0.5 K at 60 minutes.
-Such velocity errors are similar to or less than the observational errors added to the radial velocity.
-It means that after eight to ten assimilation cycles, the EnKF system is producing a very good estimate of the state of simulated storm.
+We use the root-mean-square (rms) error of the ensemble mean analysis to judge quantitatively the quality of the analysis.
+The rms errors are averaged over those grid points where the reflectivity is greater than 10 dBZ.
+The rms errors of velocities, temperature, cloud, and hydrometeor variables in experiment VrP are seen to decrease rapidly during the first four assimilation cycles (over 20 min) and the analysis tends to converge at about 70 min (Fig. 4, black curves).
+When the analysis converges, the rms analysis error for the horizontal wind components is generally less than 1 m s-1 and about 0.5 m s-1 for the vertical velocity.
+For perturbation potential temperature $\theta'$ , the analysis error decreases to less than 0.5 K at 60 min.
+Such velocity errors are similar to or less than the observational errors added to the radial velocity, which means that after 8-10 assimilation cycles, the EnKF system is producing a very good estimate of the state of the simulated storm.